aileron-gateway/aileron-gateway/docs/app/middleware/soaprest.md

 2. **Namespace Processing**: XML namespaces are tracked and managed
 3. **Structure Conversion**: The hierarchical XML structure is converted to a map representation
 4. **JSON Transformation**: The map is marshaled into a JSON format for REST endpoints

+**Caution**

+* Validation for SOAP/XML is not performed by middleware, as it is assumed to be done on the server side.
+* The current implementation does not support multipart/SwA (SOAP with Attachments)/MTOM.

 During this conversion:
 - SOAP Envelope, Header, and Body elements are properly handled